-This fee recovers the labor, vehicle, material, equipment and overhead costs related to installing or removing a meter lock device from a customer's meter.
+This fee recovers the labor, vehicle, tools, material, supplies, equipment, and overhead costs related to installing or removing a meter lock device from a customer's meter.
 When the lock is installed, the fee includes the cost of a lock.
 When the lock is removed, the fee excludes the cost of a lock.